 These two layers are masked to control only the left or right hand of the character respectively.
 These layers are used to override the Base Layer if an item is equipped that does not have a specific idle animation for the upper body.
 For example, if the Frag Grenade is equipped the right hand should grip the grenade, but all other motion for the idle animation would remain the same as the Base Layer.
 So in this case, an idle animation is placed under the Frag Grenade substate within the Right Hand Layer to indicate that the right hand fingers should be in the grip animation at all times.

-This layer is masked to control only the arms of the character, it does not utilize chest/torso motion (so the same masking as the Arm Layer).
+This layer is masked to control only the arms of the character, it does not utilize chest/torso motion.
 This layer is used for any item animations that use both arms while the character is in motion.
 The reason why these can’t be on the Upper Body Layer is so the chest is not included when the character is in motion.
 If the chest were to be included when moving during the equip animation, the walk cycle for the chest would become out of sync with the base layer.
-Whenever the character is in motion the animations will use this layer for item abilities such as equip/unequip, reload, etc.
+Whenever the character is in motion the animator will use this layer for item abilities such as equip/unequip, reload, etc.

 This layer is masked to control the entire upper body of the character, including the chest/torso motion.
 This layer is used for any item animations that should utilize both arms and the chest rotation.